 - You can begin soaking your onions early on the day of serving if you like.

-- I do recommend frying the onions just before serving, if possible.
+- I recommend frying the onions just before serving, if possible.
 Otherwise, they’ll lose their crispness.
+If you absolutely have to make them ahead of time, try recrisping them under the broiler just before serving.

 Vegan Green Bean Casserole